 The second way, a more traditional method when you have a little extra time and want the authentic flavors for a special dinner, is to pound all ingredients in a heavy mortar and pestle.
 Both methods will give you great curry pastes.
 It's a matter of preference and convenience.
 Let's grab your ingredients and make yellow curry paste!

-- On a small skillet, toast white peppercorn, coriander, cumin, and fennel seeds on medium heat until fragrant.
-Once you hear a few seeds popping from the pan, turn the heat off and remove them from the pan, let them cool.
+Step 2.
+On a small skillet, toast white peppercorn, coriander, cumin, and fennel seeds on medium heat until fragrant.
+Once you hear a few seeds popping from the pan, turn the heat off, remove them, and let them cool.
 Once cooled, use a spice grinder to turn it into powder.
 Set aside for pounding in a minute.

-- Add all the ingredients into a small food processor and blend until your paste is smooth.
+Step 3.
+Add all the ingredients into a small food processor and blend until a smooth paste forms.
 Add a very tiny amount of water if your paste is too dry.
-You shouldn't need to, but don't use more than two tablespoons for the recipe.
+You shouldn't need to but don't use more than two tablespoons for the recipe.

-- Remove the paste for use.
+Step 4.
 Done!
-Store unused paste in a glass jar, in the fridge for up to 10 days, and in the freezer for up to 3-4 months.
+Remove the paste for use.
+Store unused paste in a glass jar, in the fridge for up to 10 days, and in the freezer for 4-6 months.

-- On a small skillet, toast white peppercorn, coriander, cumin, and fennel seeds on medium heat until fragrant.
-Once you hear a few seeds popping from the pan, turn the heat off and remove them from the pan, let them cool.
+Step 2.
+On a small skillet, toast white peppercorn, coriander, cumin, and fennel seeds on medium heat until fragrant.
+Once you hear a few seeds popping from the pan, turn the heat off, remove them, and let them cool.
 Once cooled, use a spice grinder to turn it into powder.
 Set aside for pounding in a minute.

-- Add galangal and lemongrass, and keep on pounding!
+Step 4.
+Add galangal and lemongrass, and keep pounding until you have a smooth paste.

-- Add garlic and shallot and kaffir lime zest; you guess it, pound away into a paste. (;
+Step 5.
+Add garlic and shallot, and kaffir lime zest; you guess it, pound away into a paste. (;

 - When handling chilis and removing the seeds, kitchen gloves are a must, or you can hurt yourself with the hot oils of the chilis burning your skin.
 It’s a very unpleasant experience.